What is a Photographer?

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-In 2016, there was an estimated number of 147,300 jobs in the United States for Photographer.
+There were about 147,300 jobs for Photographer in 2016 (in the United States).
 There is little to no growth in job opportunities for Photographer.
-Due to new job openings and attrition, there will be an average of 10,300 job openings in this field each year.
+There will be an estimated 10,300 positions for Photographer per year.

 The states with the most job growth for Photographer are Maryland, Utah, and Colorado.
 Watch out if you plan on working in Indiana, New Jersey, or Kansas.
 These states have the worst job growth for this type of profession.